 Any conversation brings up a thought about the Catholic Faith.
-Mention the subway and I tell them about the time the train stopped running when I was on my way to church and I panicked but luckily I remembered the church nearby—ironically it was the Church of Our Lady Queen of Martyrs where I had knocked on the red rectory door in 2007 to begin my Catholic conversion after asking a nun in my AA group how I could become Catholic?
+Mention the subway and I tell them about the time the train stopped running when I was on my way to church and I panicked but luckily I remembered the church nearby—ironically it was the Church of Our Lady Queen of Martyrs where I had knocked on the wood rectory door in 2007 to begin my Catholic conversion after asking a nun in my AA group how I could become Catholic?
 “Knock on the rectory door and they’ll tell you what to do.”
 The words that would bring me a joy beyond my wildest imagination–something infinitely and eternally more than any drink or drug ever did.

 Sometimes I hesitate to say what I’m thinking but I have to fight that fear and I can say it in a kind, nonjudgmental, non-bombastic way.
 Talk about the cold weather and I tell them the story of how the cold had warped the neck of my guitar on the way to Bible Study.
 The guitar had been given to me by a man who had fought at D-Day and France and North Africa and Italy.
 I think that he is in heaven now as are all who fought that war against evil.
 And of course a Jewish rock musician—also a cab driver—told me how to fix it with Elmer’s Wood Glue and a clamp.
 He might not have been here today if Corporeal George Spilgis and the other “dog faces” including my Uncle Boonie Brown hadn’t stormed the gates of hell at Omaha Beach June 6, 1944 and liberated Europe and the concentration camps.
 Georgie’s guitar is fine now, still playing Tantum Ergo and my all-time favorite Ave Verum Corpus—one of the world’s longest running hits—650 years!
 Written by Pope Innocent VI (d.
-1362), it is still played on CalmRadio.com.
+1362), it is still played on CalmRadio.com and the Catholic radio stations.
 I just talked to Georgie’s daughter and she reminded me that he died four years ago on Halloween.
 Rest in peace, soldier.
 I can’t believe—well yes I can—that I would think of him in an article on the anniversary of his death.

 Most any conversation will call up a G.K.
 Chesterton quote.
 One of my favorites for the secularist crowd is, “Right is right, even if nobody does it.
 Wrong is still wrong, even if everybody is wrong about it” (Illustrated London News, May 11, 1907).
 He wrote that in 1907 in Post-Victorian England.
 Can you imagine what he would say today?
 At first I thought that he would become a barefoot monk living in the desert—with a notebook of course, maybe even a Notebook.
 But then again I think he would still be a journalist fighting Satan and all his wiles, with pen and word and deed.
 He would be big on Pro-Life I am certain because he was big on it until his death in 1937.

 I try to keep his uproarious sense of humor in all my battles with the Culture of Death.
 I slip many times, of course, but calling up some of his or others’ great quotes reinvigorates me.
-And we’ve always got Holy Scripture, the foundation of what Augustine first called the City of God on earth, Holy Mother Church, which of course is Christ on earth.
+And we’ve always got Holy Scripture, the foundation of what Augustine first called the City of God on earth, Holy Mother Church, which is Christ on earth.